 Bob, my associate, or I do all the work with few exceptions.
-Drafting drawings for a design patent almost always requires a professional draftsman.
+Drafting drawings for a design patent frequently requires a professional draftsman.
 Filing a patent in another country requires representation in that country.
 I pass any fees for outside help on to the client with no mark-up.
-I require outside associates to provide an estimate.
-Most provide flat fees and I am continually looking for new high quality associates to provide excellent service at low cost.

 Initial Consultation: Free.

-A one – hour phone or face-to-face conversation to determine the nature and scope of your legal needs.
+A one – hour phone conversation to determine the nature and scope of your legal needs.